👤 User Avatars

 When you click on a specific User, you’ll see the progress in a new Card at the bottom of the right panel.

 By default you only see the progress of the Funnels the user already started (finished Step 1).
-Click on the All
+Click on the All button to see all available Funnels.

 We’ve added a new Funnels card to the Vemetric Dashboard.